aaqibb13/Primality-Testing/README.md

 * ` The answer is either:  n is a composite (not a prime) or`
 * ` The answer is: n is a probable prime`

 However, the first condition is always true, or the second condition is true with a high probability.
 Though, in rare cases, an integer might prompt a “prime” statement but lie, i.e., an incorrect answer is yielded.
-There, however is a way to deal with this sort of behavior.
+There, however is a way to deal with this sort of behaviour.

 Probabilistic algorithms are usually used in practical scenarios.
 These algorithms have another parameter **a** as input which is chosen at random.
 If a composite number **n** together with a parameter **a** yields the incorrect statement “Probable prime”, the test is repeated a second time with a different value for **a**.